Top 10 Covid updates: Centre says cases are plateauing, fewer patients requiring oxygen, ICU beds

 - After recording a huge increase in Covid-19 cases in the past few weeks, the Haryana government on Thursday extended pandemic-related restrictions till February 10, PTI reported.
 Malls and markets have been granted an extra hour and will be allowed to remain open till 7pm.
 Shops selling essentials have been allowed to stay open throughout.
 The restrictions were set to end on January 28, but have now been extended till 5am on February 1.

 - Schools will remain closed for physical classes across Uttar Pradesh till February 15, the Hindustan Times reported, citing a state government order.
 Online classes will continue as secondary board examinations will be held soon, the report quoted state Additional Chief Secretary Avnish Kumar Awasthi as saying.
 This is the second time the closure of schools is being extended.
 On January 16, schools were shut till January 23.
 The closure was later extended till January 30.
+Meanwhile, the Tamil Nadu government on Thursday announced that schools will reopen for Classes 1 to 12 from February 1, The Hindu reported.

 - England on Thursday lifted the coronavirus restrictions that were imposed in the country in December to tackle an increase in cases of the Omicron variant, reported The Associated Press.
 Now, face masks are no longer required by law in public places in the country, and the mandatory Covid-19 passes to enter venues such as nightclubs and football grounds have been removed.
 The decision came after the British government said its Covid-19 vaccine booster rollout has successfully reduced serious illness and hospitalisations.